rust-lang/rfcs/text/0000-sized-hierarchy.md

 [background]: #background

-Rust has the [`Sized`][api_sized] marker trait which indicates that a type's size is statically known at compilation time. `Sized` is an trait which is automatically implemented by the compiler on any type that has a statically known size.
+Rust has the [`Sized`][api_sized] marker trait which indicates that a type's size is statically known at compilation time. `Sized` is a trait which is automatically implemented by the compiler on any type that has a statically known size.
 All type parameters have a default bound of `Sized` and `?Sized` syntax can be used to remove this bound.

 There are two functions in the standard library which can be used to get a size, [`std::mem::size_of`][api_size_of] and [`std::mem::size_of_val`][api_size_of_val]: